Islam in the Republic of Ireland: Demography and ethnic background

-The Muslim community in Ireland is diverse and growing rapidly, and its numbers are not determined by the country's history to the same extent as the UK and France, where the majority of Muslims are immigrants or descendants of immigrants from former colonies, or Germany and Austria, where the majority of Muslims are Turkish migrant workers and their descendants.
-Just over 55 per cent of Muslims were either Asian or African nationals with 30.7 per cent having Irish nationality.
-The census also revealed that of the 31,779 Muslims resident in Ireland at the time of the census, 9,761 were Irish nationals, less than the number of Asians (10,649) although more than the 6,909 African nationals.
-The census of 2011 found there were 49,204 Muslims in Ireland, "a sharp rise on five years previously".
-The Muslim immigration at the end of the 90s was caused by the Irish economic boom and asylum seekers from diverse Muslim countries, and in the 20-year period between 1991 and 2011 the Muslim population increased 1000%, from 0.1% to 1.1% of the population of the republic.
+The Muslim community in Ireland (including Northern Ireland) is diverse and growing rapidly, and its numbers are not determined by the country's history to the same extent as Great Britain and France, where the majority of Muslims are immigrants or descendants of immigrants from former colonies, or Germany and Austria, where the majority of Muslims are Turkish migrant workers and their descendants.
+Within the Republic of Ireland, just over 55 per cent of Muslims were either Asian or African nationals with 30.7 per cent having Irish nationality.
+The census also revealed that of the 31,779 Muslims resident in the Republic of Ireland at the time of the census, 9,761 were Irish nationals, less than the number of Asians (10,649) although more than the 6,909 African nationals.
+The census of 2011 found there were 49,204 Muslims in the Republic of Ireland, "a sharp rise on five years previously".
+The Muslim immigration at the end of the 1990s was caused by the Irish economic boom and asylum seekers from diverse Muslim countries, and in the 20-year period between 1991 and 2011 the Muslim population increased 1000%, from 0.1% to 1.1% of the population of the republic.

 Age and sex

 There was an increase in the number of Muslims in every five year age group between 2006 and 2016.
 There were 147 Muslim males for every 100 females in 2006.
 This gap narrowed to 129 males per 100 females in 2016.
 The average age of Muslims in 2016 was 26.0 (compared with the State average of 37.4 years).
-There were 10,884 children of primary school-going age (5-12 year olds) among the Muslim community in Ireland and a further 5,480 of secondary school age.
+There were 10,884 children of primary school-going age (5-12 year olds) among the Muslim community in the Republic of Ireland and a further 5,480 of secondary school age.

 Marital status

-Muslims in Ireland are more likely to be married and were less likely to be single compared with the general population.
+Muslims in the Republic of Ireland are more likely to be married and were less likely to be single compared with the general population.
 Almost 6 out of 10 were married compared with 4.8 out of 10 for the general population.
 Divorce is also less prevalent among Muslims compared with the general population.

 Residence

-Just under half (47.3%) of all of Ireland's Muslims lived in County Dublin.
+Just under half (47.3%) of all of the Republic of Ireland's Muslims lived in County Dublin.
 Dublin City was home to the largest proportion (15.5%), followed by South Dublin (13.1%), Fingal (12.8%) and Dún Laoghaire-Rathdown (5.9%).